souly1/ion-number-picker/README.md

 # ion-number-picker

-An ionic number picker (spinner) which is developed in web technologies and ionic but looks similar to native.
+An ionic number picker (spinner) which is developed in web technologies and Angular but looks similar to native.

 ## Requirements